Residency Requirements & Legal Guide in Chile

 Banking Access

-- Visa/residency if available
+- Visa/residency permit

 Insurance Requirements

-- Travel insurance for initial visa
+- Travel insurance for initial entry

 Citizenship Requirements